Sign inDocsBlogAboutSupportContact

 Install a membership or CRM plugin Full membership systems solve this, but they ship payment gateways, content restriction, and fifty settings pages.
 That is a lot of overhead when you just want a label on a user record.

-Write a custom user_meta value by hand Storing a comma-separated list in one meta row looks neat until you query it.
-LIKE '%vip%' scans the whole table and returns false positives.
-It does not scale past a few hundred users.
+Write a custom user_meta value by hand Cramming a comma-separated list into one meta row looks neat until you maintain it.
+Adding and removing one label means reading, editing, and rewriting the whole string, and a stray substring like vip inside vip-trial quietly corrupts your logic.

 Track it in a spreadsheet outside WordPress A spreadsheet is always out of sync.
 Every time a user cancels, upgrades, or changes email you have to remember to update two systems.
 You won't, and eventually the list lies.